sime3134/PuzzleQuest/README.md

 # PuzzleQuest

 - Move the player with WASD.
+- Pause the game with ESC.
 - Display the debug mode with F2.
 - Speed up the game with F8.
 - Slow down with F6.